 To see what happens without proper estate planning, let us consider a common family situation.
 Assume that you own most or all of the significant family assets in your individual name and you die leaving a spouse and minor children.
 If you die in Georgia without a valid will, your probate estate assets will be distributed in accordance with the Georgia rules of intestacy (your probate estate will include any assets you own except those which pass to a surviving joint owner under a right of survivorship – this does not include all jointly owned assets, however – and any assets which pass to a beneficiary other than your estate under a beneficiary designation).
-The Georgia intestacy rules provide generally that your spouse and each of your children will receive an equal share of your estate, with your spouse entitled to at least a 1/3 share Since your children are minors, your spouse can petition the probate court to serve as the natural guardian/conservator for the children, to take care of their shares of your property.
+The Georgia intestacy rules provide generally that your spouse and each of your children will receive an equal share of your estate, with your spouse entitled to at least a 1/3 share.
+Since your children are minors, your spouse can petition the probate court to serve as the natural guardian/conservator for the children, to take care of their shares of your property.
 Of course, your spouse will have to obtain an insurance bond to ensure that the children’s shares are not used improperly, and your spouse will need to file an inventory and (at least) annual returns with the probate court showing the activities with regard to the children’s shares.
 While your spouse may use the income (i.e., interest and dividends) from the children’s shares for the children’s benefit, the spouse may not use any of the principal without prior Probate Court approval.
-Your spouse may not use any of the children’s shares for his or her own benefit, except for his or her annual statutory guardianship fees of generally 10% of the income from the children’s shares plus, eventually, up to 5% of the principal.
+Your spouse may not use any of the children’s shares for his or her own benefit, except for his or her annual statutory conservatorship fees.
 Your minor children will own more of your probate estate assets than your spouse, and this includes your residence and any other asset you owned outright at your death.
 THIS RESULT IS A BONA FIDE DISASTER.

 Selecting an Executor